Our passion, motivation and inspiration comes from crafting the highest quality leather goods from the finest

 Mackenzie Leather Edinburgh was established in 1990 and has spent the past 30 years as purveyors of the finest quality leather goods, made by hand and made in Scotland.

-This is a family business formed by Simon Harvey-Potts, our devoted Master Craftsman along with Elena Álvarez our Creative Director, both have developed the name into the brand you see today.
+This is a family business formed by Simon Harvey-Potts, our devoted Master Craftsman and Elena Álvarez our Creative Director.
+Both have developed Mackenzie Leather into the brand you see today.

 On his return to Edinburgh, Simon began to really hone in on his craft, selling more of his work in more local markets.
 This way of living and working with leather was of course enjoyable, but Simon knew it could only ever be a certain level of support.
 Like a true merchant, he wanted more.

-A friend, Tom Hirons, a magnificent writer and storyteller between other skills, was working in Mackenzie Leather.
+A friend, Tom Hirons was working in Mackenzie Leather.
 After a position in the workshop had become available, Simon approached the team after gentle encouragement from Tom.
 At the time he was already very passionate about finding and building his own business, so he took up a part time post that opened the door to a whole new level of leatherwork.
 Having an existing confidence with the hide gave Simon a strong advantage.
 From Tom he learned how to make a Belt, Sporran and Book Bag, and in time the Briefcase, with each design offering the required techniques and knowledge to utilise across a whole range of goods.
-Over the next few years Simon studied the many Mackenzie styles, gained experience running the workshop and of course, continued to practice his skill.
+Over the next few years Simon studied the many Mackenzie Leather styles, gained experience running the workshop and of course, continued to practice his skill.

 In 2007, Simon applied to “The Prince’s Scottish Youth Business Trust”, presided by The Prince Charles, Duke of Rothesay.
 Still a young entrepreneur at 25 years old, his next opportunity and step up the ladder came supported by this distinguished Trust.
 He was granted enough money to acquire the tools needed for running his own leather workshops, which he began alongside continuing to produce and sell his own name leather goods, and a healthy number of part time hours for Mackenzie.